builder-culture/edgeservices-workshops/docs/WAF/Perimeter_protection/Lab_Guide.md

 ![perimeter_honey_1b](/assets/images/waf/perimeter_honeypot_1b.png)

 2.- The deployment takes a couple of minutes to finish.
-When the status of the stack is CREAT_COMPLETE, check the output tab and note the URL of the honey pot as well as the name of the WAF Web ACL.
+When the status of the stack is _CREAT_COMPLETE_, check the output tab and note the URL of the honey pot as well as the name of the WAF Web ACL.

 ![perimeter_honey_2a](/assets/images/waf/perimeter_honeypot_2a.png)